 William Jennings Bryan, Prohibition and Women’s Suffrage

-One might think that after three Presidential elections and being Secretary of State that Bryan’s influence would start to wain, but reality is the opposite.
-It is from this point on that Bryan really affects American history.
+One might think that after three Presidential elections and being Secretary of State that Bryan’s influence would start to lessen, but reality is the opposite.
+It is from this point on that Bryan really affected American history.

-So far Bryan has only really continued the spirit of Jefferson (and Jackson to some extent) turning the Democrats into a populist progressive party, brining issues of anti-imperialism and progressivism to the mainstream again after the Civil War, next Bryan will apply his progressivism to the Constitution and religion.
+So far Bryan had continued the spirit of Jefferson (and Jackson to some extent) turning the Democrats into a populist progressive party, bringing issues of anti-imperialism and progressivism to the mainstream again after the Civil War.
+Bryan then began to apply his progressivism to the Constitution and religion.

-In this era Bryan campaigned for the Constitutional amendments on prohibition and women’s suffrage.
-In this era Bryan’s national campaigning helped Congress pass the 18th Amendment in 1918, which shut down all saloons as of 1920 and in the same time helped to fight for the 19th Amendment (which was finally ratified on August 18, 1920).
+In this era, Bryan campaigned for the Constitutional amendments on prohibition and women’s suffrage.
+His national campaigning helped Congress pass the 18th Amendment in 1918, which shut down all saloons as of 1920 and, at the same time, helped to fight for the 19th Amendment which was finally ratified on August 18, 1920.

 Social Darwinism, the Scopes Trial, and the Birth of Modern American Religious Right

-One might think that Bryan’s story is over, but he still has one giant impact to make via the Scopes Trial where he defended fundamentalists as a lawyer.
+One might think that Bryan’s story is over, but he still had a significant impact to make at the Scopes Trial where he defended fundamentalists as a lawyer.

-Bryan actively lobbied for state laws banning public schools from teaching evolution, as he feared the elite class would use eugenics to kill off the poor (wow, what a crazy off-base theory, just crazy… he says jokingly) and he generally believed in the bible.
+Bryan actively lobbied for state laws banning public schools from teaching evolution, as he feared the elite class would use eugenics to kill off the poor.
+What a crazy off-base theory.
+He had a fundamental belief in the Bible.

-So yes, here the father of modern Progressivism officially becomes the father of the activist religious right (although we can in many ways see this to be true in his earlier prohibition movement… although I’d argue Prohibition is puritanical progressive left).
+The father of modern Progressivism officially became the father of the activist religious right.
+We can see this to be true in his earlier prohibition movement in many ways although I’d argue that Prohibition was puritanical progressive left.

-Long story short, Bryan ends his career fighting against elites, for the bible, and for creationism.
+Bryan ended his career fighting against elites, for the Bible, and for creationism.